-Ultimately, as we help to lead a wave of new entrepreneurs and investors into the space, it’s because maritime has all the hallmarks of the other places that have seen similar innovation.
-Simply put: a huge opportunity to solve problems, make the world a better place, and deliver value to players in the industry.
-If anything, we’ve just been very clear on our message about what we’re doing and why, and unwavering in our commitment to drive change, and that’s helped us great some great people onboard with the ship!
+Ultimately, as we help to lead a wave of new entrepreneurs and investors into space, it’s because maritime has all the hallmarks of the other places that have seen similar innovation.
+Simply put a huge opportunity to solve problems, make the world a better place, and deliver value to players in the industry.
+If anything, we’ve just been very clear on our message about what we’re doing and why, and unwavering in our commitment to drive change, and that’s helped us great some great people on board with the ship!

 What was the biggest learning point for you throughout the development of Nautilus Labs?
 If you had a chance to do it all over again, is there something you would do differently?

 Biggest takeaway thus far: vulnerability is our friend.
 We came into this challenge as individuals from Google, Amazon, IBM, and such, who were looking to collaborate and solve challenges with our clients.
 If we had come in saying we had all the answers, saying we were right because we understand technology, saying that we could lead the industry in the right direction because of who we were and where we came from, we would have failed.
 Being vulnerable, being humble, and admitting that we don’t have all the answers, but that we want to work in the direction of change has made all the difference for us.